daygoDao/library/README.md

 # Library
 This program will store an array of book objects with methods that will give a brief overview of book.
 There should also be a method to add books to the array.
+This program will utilize local storage.

 ### todo
 + [_] create book object array